TYPuzzler/TYPuzzler.github.io/reports/Week 7 Report.md

 - Continue implementing goals of our project, especially the puzzle reward use case
 - Provide comprehensive documentation
 ## 2. What We Did
+- Added user and developer documentation to the repository
 ## 3. Plans / Goals
 ## 4. Meeting Agenda
 # Contributions